PhysicsX/QTonRaspberryPi/README.md

 # Cross compilation of Qt6.2.4 on Raspberry pi 4
-This page representes the related steps to compile Qt6.3.0 crossly for raspberry pi 4.
+This page representes the related steps to compile Qt6.3.0 crossly for raspberry pi 4 ( And link to video contents which shows how to make cross compilation step by step).
-This instructions for only Qt6.3.0 base, for other modules, page will be updated.
+Before start, If you use different rasp version or different ubuntu version then you can see that steps may fail.

+Related instructions is tested for only Qt6.3.0.
+The below video is only for qt6base.
+For qtdeclarative scroll down.

 Youtube video (this video shows only qt3base cross compilation for raspberry pi 4)